idptools/dodo/README.md

 **verbose** optional.
 Default: False.
 Set to True to get more info on what is happening as your structure is being made.

+**attempts_per_idr** - optional.
+Default: 50.
+Number of attempts to IDR.
+Basically if number of attempts per coordinate reaches max and it still hasn't succeeded, this is the number of times it tries again.

-**attempts** - optional.
-Default: 25000.
+**attempts_per_res** - optional.
 Number of attempts to make each coordinate fit without clashing.

 **end_coord** - optional.
 Default: (0,0,0).
 The end coordinate for the IDR as a tuple.